windshadow233/12306/README.md

 3: C
 4: D
 5: F
-Press Enter means to let the system randomly allocate seats for you.
+Press Enter to let the system randomly allocate seats for you.

 5
 +------+--------+--------+--------+----------------+--------------------+-------------+------+